Hearing Conservation Program: What It Is And The Importance Thereof

 Monitoring of Noise Exposure

-As per the Occupational Health and Safety Act 85 of 1993, Noise-Induced Hearing Loss Regulations, noise monitoring should be performed every two years by an Approved Inspection Authority.
+As per the Occupational Health and Safety Act 85 of 1993, Noise-Induced Hearing Loss Regulations, noise risk assessments should be performed every two years by an Approved Inspection Authority.
 In the event of exposure to noise at or above the 85 dB(A) Noise Rating Limit, the employee should be enrolled in a Hearing Conservation Program.

 Control of Noise Sources